Vargriym/React-online-groceries-store/readme.md

 - For route resolving and rendering, `new UniversalRouter(routes).resolve` in **index.js**
 - pass the `store` to the `routes` so every path/action has access to

 Using the middleware `next` to pass `{children}` into a menu layout.
-This is done twice, for general menu, and for the general submenu (nested routes).
+This is done twice, for the general menu, and for the general submenu (nested routes).

 ## Component **ProductDetails** with ".dot" notation

-To be able to `import` two components, I made object with several components:
+To be able to `import` two components, I made an object with several components:

 ```js
 const ProductDetails = {